mikechen66/keras_frcnn_tf2/README.md

 ## Update

-The applications is upgraded to support both TensorFlow 2.3 keras 2.4.
+The applications is upgraded to support both TensorFlow 2.4 and keras 2.4.
 If you have any issues, please keep in touch.
 Pllease have a look at the project_tree for understanding the strcture.

 ## Requirements